With the expiry of our London City Pass, we dedicated the remaining days on museums which entrance is free.

 The above depicts Achilles killing Penthesileia.

-Ancient jewellery; also from the department of Greece and Rome.
+Ancient jewelry; also from the department of Greece and Rome.

 Statue of Venus.